Bihu: The Seven days

 Saat Bihu: Rongali Bihu also called saat Bihu (seven Bihus).
 It celebrates seven days, it's called so.
 On the other hand, Rangali Bihu is constitute of seven different types of Bihu -Goru Bihu (Cow Bihu), Manuh Bihu, Xat Bihu, Senehi Bihu, Maiki Bihu, Rongali Bihu, and Sera Bihu.
-Actually, first day to pay respect to cows and other days for social activities.
+Actually, the first day to pay respect to cows and other days for social activities.

 Kati Bihu

 Kongali Bihu (mid-October, also called Kati-Bihu) has a different flavor as there is less merriment and the atmosphere has a sense of constraining and solemnity.
 During this time of the year, the paddy in the fields are in the growing stage and the granaries of the farmers are almost empty.
 On this day, earthen lamps (saki) are lit at the foot of the household tulsi plant, the granary, the garden (bari) and the paddy fields.
 In ancient times, earthen lamps were lit all around the paddy fields to attract the insects, thus acting as a natural insecticide.
 To protect the maturing paddy, cultivators whirl a piece of bamboo and recite rowa-khowa chants and spells to ward off pests and the evil eye.
 During the evening, cattle are fed specially made rice items called pitha.
 Kati Bihu is known as Kati Gasa by the Bodo people and Gathi Sainjora by the Dimasa people.
 The Bodo people light lamps at the foot of the siju (Euphorbia neriifolia) tree.
 This Bihu is also associated with the lighting of akaxi gonga or akaxbonti, lamps at the tip of a tall bamboo pole, to show the souls of the dead the way to heaven, a practice that is common to many communities in India, as well as Asia and Europe.
-Kati bihu is generally celebrated on 19 october, as it is almost mid-October.
+Kati bihu is generally celebrated around 19 October, as it is almost mid-October.